First Unitarian Universalist Society of Middleborough

 Article II: Purpose

-The purpose of this Society shall be to provide a liberal religious organization in which those dedicated to the principles of a free faith may unite for mutual support, study, worship, service and fellowship.
-The Society affirms that it is a Welcoming Church, dedicated to creating a safe and diverse community that is intellectually, spiritually and emotionally supportive to all, including gay, lesbian and bisexual people.
+1) The purpose of this Society shall be to provide a liberal religious organization in which those dedicated to the principles of a free faith may unite for mutual support, study, worship, service, and fellowship.
+The Society is dedicated to creating a safe and diverse community that is intellectually, spiritually, and emotionally supportive to all, without requiring adherence to any particular religious belief or creed.
+The Society affirms that it is a Welcoming Church, fostering inclusion of gay, lesbian, bisexual, and transgender people, and all aspects of gender identity and gender expression.
 The Society affirms and supports a commitment to accomplish racial and cultural diversity in fact as well as in spirit to make inclusiveness a reality.
+2) The Society is organized exclusively for religious, charitable, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations described under Section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.

 Article III: Denominational Affiliation